BDClaudiu/Maester-Buy-Sell/README.md

 Tools Used: Java, JavaFX, Scene Builder.

-See design document for details and screen-shots.
+See design document for details and screen-shots (at the end of the document)